JimKonstantinopoulos/CrustWorthy/README.md

-Simple App the order pizza's
+Simple App the order pizzas through a modern SPA web app, using an API to let you select, update quantity delete and order pizzas.
+No need to signup for a new user account, just insert your name and you are good to go.

 # React + Vite